liaolea/liaolea.github.io/_pages/about.md

 ---

 I am pursuing a dual degree in Public Administration and Electronic Science and Technology at Shandong University, under the School of Political Science and Public Administration.
 My primary research interests lie in **Multimodal Learning and Large Language Models.**

+I am looking for collaborators in the VLM field.
+If you are interested, please contact me at: liaolea@mail.sdu.edu.cn.

 Publication
 ======